konkinit/fraud_detection/README.md

 </h1>

 <p align="center">
-    The project consists of implementing an autoencoder-based fraud detector
+    The project consists of implementing an autoencoder-based fraud detector on customers' data
 </p>

 <p align="center">